 WHAT IF MY CAMPER HAS MEDICATIONS TO BRING?

-WHAT IS MY CAMPER SUPPOSE TO PACK FOR CAMP?
+WHAT SHOULD WE PACK FOR CAMP?

 With every online registration, the Parent – Camper Information FAQ should be emailed automatically.
 Included in this document is a packing list, as well information about check-in procedures and the camp covenant.
 If you still need a copy, you can download one here, Camper and Parent Info.